cdup07/cdup07.github.io/_tabs/about.md

 *August 2023 – Present*
 - Design and develop a home lab environment using Proxmox and DevOps tools to virtualize a vulnerable Windows domain.
 - Utilize OPNsense to isolate network segments and control the flow of traffic between private and DMZ zones

+(I talk about these things on this site :D )

 **TracerFIRE Incident Response Capture the Flag – 2nd Place**
 *Sandia National Laboratories*